Spine Surgery in Nagpur

 Procedure:

-- Preoperative: Imaging studies (MRI, CT scans), patient evaluation.
+- Imaging studies (MRI, CT scans) and a full patient evaluation.

 - Incision: Small incision over the affected vertebrae.